 Then, when you haven’t been in the hospital or a skilled nursing facility for at least 60 days after being discharged, the benefit period ends.

 Keep reading to learn more about Medicare benefit periods and how they affect the amount you’ll pay for inpatient care.

 Medicare benefit periods mostly pertain to Part A, which is the part of original Medicare that covers hospital and skilled nursing facility care.
 Medicare defines benefit periods to help you identify your portion of the costs.
 This amount is based on the length of your stay.

 Some of the facilities that Medicare Part A benefits apply to include:

-If you have a Medicare Advantage (Part C) plan instead of original Medicare, your benefit periods may differ from those in Medicare Part A. We’ll go over those details a bit later.
+If you have Medicare Advantage (Part C) instead of original Medicare, your benefit periods may differ from those in Medicare Part A. We’ll go over those details a bit later.

 Let’s take a look at how the benefit periods in Medicare Part A are organized.
-If you need to stay in a hospital or skilled nursing facility for at least two midnights, you enter a benefit period.
+If you need to stay in a hospital for at least two midnights, you enter a benefit period.

 - Days 1 through 60.
 For the first 60 days that you’re an inpatient, you’ll pay $0 coinsurance during this benefit period.